-Professor Kristin Horton received the Gallatin Dean’s Award for Excellence in Teaching, 2013-2014.
-She, along with Matthew Gregory, organized a staged reading and a panel discussion of Sulayman Al-Bassam’s play The Al-Hamlet Summit in March 2014 at Gallatin.
+Along with Matthew Gregory, she organized a staged reading and a panel discussion of Sulayman Al-Bassam’s play The Al-Hamlet Summit in March 2014 at Gallatin.
 She directed Hamlet for the Riverside Theatre in the Park in Iowa City, IA in April 2014.
 Horton has been an Artistic Associate of Riverside Theatre, one of Iowa’s few professional theater companies, for over a decade.
 In the fall of 2013, she directed a reading of Christopher Cartmill’s Home Land for New York’s Theater East.
 She continued her affiliation with the Lark Play Development Center by serving as a member of the Middle East America Initiative.
 She directed the world premiere of Chisa Hutchinson’s Dead & Breathing at the Contemporary American Theater Festival during the summer of 2014.

-Professor Myles Jackson is the recipient of the 2014 Humboldt Prize, the Reimar Lüst Award for Scholarly and Cultural Exchange, from the Alexander von Humboldt Foundation.
+Professor Jackson is the recipient of the 2014 Humboldt Prize, the Reimar Lüst Award for Scholarly and Cultural Exchange, from the Alexander von Humboldt Foundation.
 This award supports outstanding humanities scholars and social scientists who have made exceptional contributions to the promotion of bilateral relations between Germany and their home countries, with an invitation to spend up to a year in Germany.
-Professor Jackson's book, The Genealogy of a Gene: Patents, HIV/AIDS, and Race (Transformations: Studies in the History of Science and Technology) will be released in Spring 2015.
 His article, Pharmacogenomics and the Biology of Race, was featured in Huff Post Healthy Living.
 He is a guest-editor on a special issue on gene patenting for the journal 'Perspectives of Science' published by MIT Press.

 Professor Joachim delivered The Esther Steinberg Memorial Architecture Lecture, “Post-Sustainability: Thinking Big,” at the Museum of Fine Arts, Boston in February 2014.
 Also in February 2014, he was invited by the Harvard University Graduate School of Design to speak at the DDes Conference: Projective View on Urban Metabolism.
 He delivered his talk “Smart cities for 11 billion people” at TEDxBerlin in November 2013.
 He spoke in New York in October 2013 about transportation and the Second Avenue subway for the “Art, Design, and the Urban Environment” conference, which was co-organized by the National Academy and CIVITAS.
 He contributed his essay “Smart Trash: Transforming Waste into Building Blocks of the Next City,” to Unconventional Computing: Design Methods for Adaptive Architecture (Riverside Architectural Press/ABC Art Books Canada, 2013).
 He published “The End of Rubbish” in The Wired World in 2014.
 In 2013, he published “Exploring Socio-Ecological Design,” in The Huffington Post.

-For The Metropolitan Museum of Art's a new video series, The Artist Project, 100 contemporary artists will reflect on five thousand years of art at the Met, each considering a single work of art from the Museum's collection.
-Professor Katchadourian will be featured in the first set of videos in the series. #MetArtistProject
+For The Metropolitan Museum of Art's a new video series, The Artist Project, 100 contemporary artists reflect on five thousand years of art at the Met, each considering a single work of art from the Museum's collection.
+Professor Katchadourian is featured in the first set of videos in the series.

 Professor Katchadourian was featured in the March 3, 2015 Wall Street Journal article "The Artist Who Creates at 30,000 Feet."